elephantscale/HI-labs/hdfs-client/README.txt

 we will run this jar file
 note that this is a Java client, not a MR program also note that the first argument is the local file path, while the second one is the HDFS path
-  $ java -jar a.jar  hi.hdfs.HdfsClient   data/hdfs-data/sample.txt   hdfs-client/sample.txt
+$ java -classpath hdfs-client/a.jar:lib/*:/usr/lib/hadoop/*  hi.hdfs.HdfsClient   data/hdfs-data/sample.txt   hdfs-client/sample.txt

 STEP 5)
 Once the mr job is done, inspect the output file: